jonnonz1/nz-statute-book/acts/public/1983/arms-act-1983.md

     (v) a permit under section 35 to possess a pistol or restricted weapon:
     (vi) a permit under section 35AAA to possess a pistol carbine conversion kit:
     (vii) a permit under section 35A to possess a prohibited item:
-    (viii) a certificate of approval for a shooting club under section 38G:
+    (viii) a certificate of approval for a pistol shooting club:
-    (ix) certification of a shooting range under section 38P:
+    (ix) certification of a shooting range:
+    (x) enrolment of a non-pistol shooting club:
+    (xi) enrolment of a non-pistol shooting range:
   (c) a person who has been served with a notice under section 59 or 66C.
 (2) However, in the case of a decision to which section 62 applies, a person has no right of appeal under this section unless the person has—
   (a) first applied under section 62 for a review of the decision; and